na-na-hi/renget/archive/chrprompt2.md

 >Error: Even when I'm not trying, I find myself almost dying, but this body just doesn't give up!
 I just seem to walk into danger by being me...
 I think the Pokemon form I've been granted is more of a curse than the blessing people may see it as.

 >Turk: Count how many limbs and working eyes I have, dude.
 I say I'm pretty high up for being at risk than most people here...
 And I can't help myself but keep trying to get involved in situations that are risky!
 Call me a thrill-seeker, bro!

+>Carrot & Hazel: Well, we're kinda seasoned so we're normally not in danger anymore, but sometimes thing can go wrong, but we have each other